wingmesh/wingmesh.github.io/wingmesh-docs/README.md

 - **LoraLuna** *(Featured Project)*
   A visionary proposal for a lunar LoRaWAN communications network, by [@grgxlab](https://github.com/grgxlab), featured under WingMESH.

-### 💼 What We Do
+## 💼 What We Do

 - Modular Use Case Design
 - LoRaWAN Entry Strategy Guidance
 - Lightweight Asynchronous Consulting
 - AI Integration for IoT Projects

-### ❌ What We Don’t Do
+## ❌ What We Don’t Do

 - Field Deployments / Radio Physics
 - Firmware Engineering
 - Synchronous Calls or 24/7 Support

+## ✉️ Contact / Collaboration

+Use the Issues section or reach out via [@grgxlab](https://github.com/grgxlab).

 ### ✉️ Contact / Collaboration
 Use the Issues section or reach out via [@grgxlab](https://github.com/grgxlab).